 There is the lesson of the Book of Revelation for us.
 Nothing has really changed in the ratio of positive to negative from the first time Jesus spoke, and His words were written down.
 If you closely read Christ’s words you find them similarly laced with warnings.

-Turn with me to Luke 13 today, and I’ll show you what I mean in.
+Turn with me to Luke 13 this morning, and I’ll show you what I mean in.
 Jesus is speaking to the largest crowd of His ministry, and He warns them over and over.